cdp-ucsc/doc/cdp-docs/docs/learning_center/glossary.md

 A data stack is a collection of various technologies that allow for raw data to be processed before it can be used.
 A modern data stack (MDS) consists of the specific tools that are used to organize, store, and transform data.
 Modern typically refers to cloud-native technologies.

 ### dbt-core
-dbt (data build tool) is an open source software package that is used to transform data in warehouses. dbt compiles code into SQL and runs it against the data warehouse.
-Learn more [here](https://docs.getdbt.com/docs/introduction) and [here](https://www.getdbt.com/blog/what-exactly-is-dbt/).
+[dbt (data build tool)](https://docs.getdbt.com/docs/introduction)  is an open source software package that is used to transform data in warehouses. dbt compiles code into SQL and runs it against the data warehouse.

 ### dbt-labs
 [dbt-labs](https://www.getdbt.com/dbt-labs/about-us/) is the commercial enterprise that created and maintains the dbt-core software package. dbt-labs is rapidly developing the dbt-cloud experience to assist organizations in deploying dbt at scale, with a web-based development environment, job scheduling, documentation, and GitHub integration to enable CI/CD.